-This course teaches basic Spanish vocabulary and grammar that are typically taught in a Spanish 2 course at the secondary level.
-Students are encouraged to build basic conversational and literacy skills in Spanish through speaking, listening, reading, and writing activities.
+This course teaches basic vocabulary and grammar that are typically taught in a secondary level Spanish 1 class, and encourages students to build basic conversational and literacy skills in Spanish through speaking, listening, reading and writing activities.

-The content and instruction of this Spanish 2 course adheres to the standards of the American Council on the Teaching of Foreign Languages (ACTFL).
-By completing the lessons, you will learn to expand your vocabulary and to express yourself in Spanish.
+The content and instruction in this Spanish 1 course adheres to the standards of the American Council on the Teaching of Foreign Languages (ACTFL).
+By completing the lessons, students learn to expand their vocabulary and to express themselves in Spanish.
 Grammar is introduced and practiced within practical contexts.
-In addition, cultural information is woven throughout this course in order to expose you to the people, geographical locations, food, music, and other cultural aspects of the Spanish-speaking world.
+In addition, cultural information is woven throughout this course in order to expose students to the people, geographical locations, food, music and other cultural aspects of the Spanish-speaking world.

 Learning the language is essential for careers in health science.
 Join word parts to form medical terms, associations within body systems, and better communicate with colleagues and patients.
 Build your proficiency and confidence with this course and prepare yourself for a career in health sciences.